Frequently Asked Questions

-- Clean greener at home: Use safer products and practices (Check EWG’s green cleaning tips)
+- Clean greener at home: Use healthier products and practices (Check EWG’s green cleaning tips)

 - Use EWG’s tools to talk to schools and workplaces about green cleaning.

-- Ask cleaning product makers for more information, better labels and safer ingredients.
-Letting them know that you care about product safety may encourage them to formulate safer products.
+- Ask cleaning product makers for more information, better labels and healthier ingredients.
+Letting them know that you care about product safety may encourage them to formulate healthier products.

 45- Are exposures to cleaning products too low to matter?
 After all, we don’t eat or drink cleaning supplies.

 They matter.
 People breathe in sprays and powders, absorb chemicals through their skin or accidentally swallow them.
 Chemical residues on surfaces or in dust can contaminate hands or food and be ingested.
 Accidental exposure to harsh, corrosive cleaners can burn skin and eyes.
 Inhaling the fumes can cause lung damage.